Moderate Youth League: Organization

 The Moderate Youth League is led by a national executive committee, elected every two years at the national congress.
 The President is supported by two vice-chairmen.
 Normally, members of the national executive have served at district level first.
 The current chairman, for example, used to be chairman of the Stockholm district.
 The national chairman also sits on the national board of the Moderate Party.

-Districts follow county borders.
-The largest one is Stockholm, followed by Skåne.
-They maintain a rivalry, sometimes staging competitions on who can recruit the most members.
-Other large districts include Uppsala and Östergötland.

-Young Conservative Moderates

-The Young Conservative Moderates (Unga konservativa moderater) are an internal faction of the Moderate Youth League.
-It was founded in 2004 as Mörkblått värn (literally Dark-Blue Defence), but changed to its current name after the founder left to join the Christian Democrats.
-Young Conservative Moderates seek to promote a conservative alternative to the current dominance of liberalism within the organisation.
-The organisation compromises both traditionalists and neoconservatives.
+District borders usually follows county borders although Västra Götaland County is split in four different districts.
+The largest district is Stockholm, followed by Skåne, Östergötland, Gothenburg and Västra Götaland County West.

 Moderate School Youth

 The Moderate School Youth (Moderat skolungdom, MSU) is a part of the organisation and includes all MUF members between 12 and 20 years of age.

 At the annual conference, a national executive is elected.
 They are not decision-makers but more of an elite campaigning team which travel around Sweden.
-The national chairman has a place on the national executive of the Youth League.
-The current chairman, since 2020, is Rebecca Nordin Vainio.
+The national chairman has a place on the national executive of the youth league.
+The current chairman, since 2023, is Alice Landerholm.